Dead or Alive 2

-is a fighting video game developed by Team Ninja and published by Tecmo.
-It debuted in arcades in 1999 and was later ported for the Dreamcast and the PlayStation 2 in 2000.
-It is the second main entry in the Dead or Alive fighting series.
-Several enhanced editions of the game were released, including the updates Dead or Alive 2 Millennium and Dead or Alive 2 Hardcore.
+is a 1999 fighting game developed by Team Ninja and published by Tecmo for arcades.
+Initially only released in Japan, it was later released worldwide and was ported to the Dreamcast and PlayStation 2 home systems in 2000.
+It is the second main entry in the Dead or Alive fighting series following the original Dead or Alive (1996).
+Several enhanced editions of the game were released, including the updates Dead or Alive 2 Millennium for arcades and Dead or Alive 2 Hardcore or Dead or Alive 2 Hard*Core for the PS2.

 The game's plot focuses on the evil tengu, Gohyakumine Bankotsubo, who escaped from the tengu world into the human world, and the Dead or Alive tournament's change in purpose and significance after the murder of DOATEC's founder and CEO, Fame Douglas.

-Dead or Alive 2 improved upon the graphics engine of its predecessor by using the Sega NAOMI hardware and on the gameplay system by including many new features, leading to universal acclaim and strong sales.
-The game was followed by Dead or Alive 3 in 2001.
+The game improved upon the gameplay system by including many new features; it improved upon and popularized the concept of multi-tiered environments and improved upon the graphics engine of its predecessor by utilizing the Sega NAOMI hardware.

-In 2004, DOA2 was remade for the Xbox as part of Dead or Alive Ultimate.
-On August 22, 2012, DOA2: Hard*Core was made available as a downloadable game on the Japanese PlayStation Network.
-The North American version was released on the US PlayStation Network on March 24, 2015.
+Dead or Alive 2 received universal acclaim, strong sales, and is considered one of the greatest fighting games of all time.
+By 2001, all versions of Dead or Alive 2 combined totaled over 1.5 million units sold worldwide.
+In 2004, Dead or Alive 2 was remade for the Xbox as part of Dead or Alive Ultimate.
+In 2012, DOA2: Hard*Core was released on the PlayStation Network platform in Japan, followed by North America in 2015.
+Dead or Alive 2 was followed by its sequel Dead or Alive 3 in 2001.